 Hometown: Florissant, MO

-To see it develop into a supportive community where students can grow in their environmental passions and goals, together.
+I hope to see SEEDS STL develop into a supportive community where students can grow in their environmental passions and goals, together.

 Rachel Penczykowski